 Nonetheless, our narrative analysis suggests that the potential for at-scale improvement was built into project design and thus remains achievable in the longer term, supported by an planned renewed phase of funding, presently being prepared (O2-E1).
 The longer-term scaling up of the project has been increased by the project's focus on macro-level governance mechanisms.
 Outcome 3 of the project focused on the development of a successor foundation - a National Land Foundation - with significant work undertaken to develop options for the new institution's structure ahead of national elections in late 2014.
 Based on this analysis, a 'foundation' model was endorsed by the National Advisory Committee and in 2014 was awaiting government ministerial approval before it could be legally created (IO6-E1).
 It was expected that donors would cover 100% of the costs in the first 3 years.
-Thereafter, it was expected that it would become self-financing, with administrative costs being covered from revenues generated by the income of service providers from their customers, including for the Foundation would be available from all of the donors currently supporting the iTC.
+Thereafter, it was expected that it would become self-financing, with administrative costs being covered from revenues generated by the income of service providers from their customers, including government and private sector contributions.
+It was not certain whether and when future funding for the Foundation would be available from all of the donors currently supporting the iTC.